 Option B: Students can do an experimental write-up of the activity, focusing on interpreting the results for the entire class – were they what they expected, what explains the results as they see them, what could explain any differences from what they expected?

 Option C: Students can do Option B with an added statistical section, including statistical analysis of the data if the resistance groups were run in triplicate, and/or a “Future Experiments” section where they plan and describe an experiment that gives them statistically significant results OR plan an experiment based on a question they had from the activity.
+Students familiar with MatLab could even model groups of the tumor with various resistant conditions.